mysociety/alaveteli/doc/manual/docs/glossary.md

   </dt>
   <dd>
     Alaveteli maintains a <strong>spam address list</strong>.
-Any incoming message to an email address on that list will be rejected and won't appear in the admin.
+Any incoming message to an email address on that list will be rejected and won't appear in the admin interface.
     <p>
       This is mainly for email addresses whose messages are ending up in the <a href="#holding_pen" class="glossary__link">holding pen</a>, because